-Tar spot diseases seldom are detrimental to the overall health of infected trees.
-Tar spots may cause premature defoliation, but are not known to kill trees.
-Tar spot diseases are best managed by raking and destroying fallen leaves because the fungi overwinter on leaves.
+Although tar spot disease may cause premature defoliation, seldom are they detrimental to the overall health of infected trees.
+Tar spot diseases are best managed by raking and destroying fallen leaves since the fungi overwinter on leaves.